James Kemp (missionary): Missionary work

 One of his main duties was the running of the CMS store, which was a source of supplies for other missions.
 For four years from 1832, he oversaw the building of the Stone Store at Kerikeri.
 At the same time, he and his wife moved into Mission House.
 By 1835, the couple had eight children, although an infant died the same year.
 The Kemps were set to be transferred by the CMS, which was considering closing the station at Kerikeri on economic grounds, to the Bay of Plenty, to establish a mission at Tauranga.
 Following the loss of their child, this added to Charlotte Kemp's stress and she became unwell.
 The move to Tauranga was cancelled and they remained in Kerikeri, and Kemp convinced the CMS to keep the station running.
 By 1840, they were the only missionaries left in the town.

 Despite the CMS beginning to reduce its financial support for the Kerikeri station, the Kemps remained there throughout the Flagstaff War of 1845–46, some of the few Europeans in the area to do so.
 For part of the conflict, their station was used as barracks for British troops.
 They also tended to wounded soldiers following engagements with Ngāpuhi war parties at Ōkaihau and Ōhaeawai.
 In August 1848, the CMS station at Kerikeri was closed.
 A factor in this was Kemp's refusal to consider a transfer to another CMS station due to the impact on his wife's health; Charlotte had continued to suffer relapses after her illness of 1835 and the closure of the station brought on another decline in her health.
 He declined an invitation from the local committee of the CMS to move to Tūranga, on the East Cape, the following year for similar reasons.
 He retired in 1850, and continued to live in Mission House which, as it was CMS property, he exchanged for land he had purchased elsewhere in Kerikeri.
 For several years Kemp ran the Stone Store, which had been leased from the CMS by his sons, James and Richard.

 Kemp died in Auckland, where he had resided at Symonds Street, on 21 February 1872, after a few days of illness.
 He is buried at St. Stephen's Cemetery, in Parnell.
 His wife had predeceased him several years previously.

 Legacy

-In 1928, a tablet was unveiled to Kemp's memory in their former residence, Mission House.
-The building remained in the family's hands until 1974, when it was donated to the New Zealand Historic Places Trust by his great-grandson.
+In 1928, a tablet was unveiled to Kemp's memory in his former residence, Mission House.
+The building remained in the Kemp family's hands until 1974, when it was donated to the New Zealand Historic Places Trust by his great-grandson.
 The oldest European building in New Zealand, it was added to the New Zealand Historic Places Category 1 list on 23 June 1983.